-Our anchor investors have expressed to us an interest to purchase an aggregate of 2,000,000 units (or 2,300,000 units if the underwriters' over-allotment option is exercised in full) in this offering and we have agreed to direct the underwriters to sell such units to our anchor investors.
+Our anchor investors have expressed to us an interest to purchase an aggregate of 2,400,000 units (or 2,760,000 units if the underwriters' over-allotment option is exercised in full) in this offering and we have agreed to direct the underwriters to sell such units to our anchor investors.
 There will be no underwriting discount or commission paid on any units the anchor investors may purchase in this offering.
 Because these expressions of interest are not binding agreements or commitments to purchase, our anchor investors may determine to purchase more, fewer or no units in this offering or the underwriters may determine to sell more, fewer or no units to our anchor investors.
-Further, the anchor investors have agreed with us that, if they do not own an aggregate number of public shares at least equal to the Anchor Threshold at the time of any stockholder vote with respect to an initial business combination or the business day immediately prior to the consummation of our initial business combination, the number of founder shares to be purchased by such anchor investors from our sponsor shall be reduced pro rata by a fraction, the numerator of which shall equal the Anchor Threshold less the number of public shares held by such anchor investors after giving effect to any redemptions of the public shares by such anchor investors and their affiliates, and the denominator of which shall equal the Anchor Threshold; provided, however, in no event shall such pro rata reduction in the number of founder shares to be purchased by the anchor investors reduce the number of founder shares to be purchased by more than 75%.
+Further, the anchor investors have agreed with us that, if they do not own an aggregate number of public shares at least equal to the Anchor Threshold at the time of any stockholder vote with respect to an initial business combination or the business day immediately prior to the consummation of our initial business have a fraction, the numerator of which shall equal the Anchor Threshold less the number of public shares held by such anchor investors after giving effect to any redemptions of the public shares by such anchor investors and their affiliates, and the denominator of which shall equal the Anchor Threshold; provided, however, in no event shall such pro rata reduction in the number of founder shares to be purchased by the anchor investors reduce the number of founder shares to be purchased by more than 75%.
 By way of example and without limiting the foregoing, in the event the anchor investors collectively own a number of shares equal to 50% or 0%, respectively, of the Anchor Threshold (after giving effect to any redemptions of their public shares), the number of founder shares that the anchor investors may purchase shall be reduced by 50% or 75%, respectively.

 The anchor investors have also agreed that if, in connection with an initial business combination, the sponsor decides (i) to forfeit, transfer to a third person, exchange, subject to transfer, vesting or conditional forfeiture provisions or amend the terms of all or any portion of the founder shares or (ii) to enter into any other arrangements with respect to the founder shares, including voting in favor of any amendment to the terms of the founder shares (each, a "Change in Investment"), such Change in Investment shall apply pro rata to the anchor investor and the sponsor based on the relative number of founder shares to be purchased or held, as applicable, by each upon consummation of the initial business combination; provided, however that in no event will such Change in Investment reduce the founder shares to be purchased by the anchor investors by more than 75%.
-By way of example and without limiting the foregoing, in the event our sponsor forfeits or transfers 50% or 100%, respectively, of its founder shares as part of our initial business combination, the number of founder shares to be purchased by the anchor investors shares to be purchased by the anchor investors shares to be purchased by the anchor investors by more than 75%.
-By
+By way of example and without limiting the foregoing, in the event our sponsor forfeits or transfers 50% or 100%, respectively, of its founder shares as part of our initial business combination, the number of founder shares to be purchased by the anchor investors shares to be purchased by the anchor investors base on 100%.